 720 Salary & wage expense

 Salary and wage expense is an expense category account, so a debit entry increases this account balance by the debit amount.
-Payroll payable is a liability category account, so its account balance is increased by a credit entry (see Account or Double-entry system for more explanation).
+Payroll payable is a liability category account, so its account balance is increased by a credit entry (see Double-entry system for more explanation).